Changes to City's drinking water system

 Lead found in drinking water can pose a significant health risk.
 The population at the highest risk from lead exposure are infants, children under the age of 6, and pregnant women.

-If you purchased a home in 2022-2023 and believe you may have a lead service pipe, please call City Dispatch at 625-2195.
+If you recently purchased your home, and/or are unsure if you may have a lead service pipe, please call City Dispatch at 807-625-2195.

 Users must follow the manufacturer’s owner’s manual that provides instructions on how to use the pitcher and filters.
 These water filters are certified to reduce lead in tap water and should be used for drinking, cooking, and preparing baby formula.
 It is important to use these filters as lead in drinking water can pose health risks, especially for infants, children under the age of six, and pregnant women.